Lab Alumni

 Former Postdoctoral Researcher

-Current Position: Project Leader at GSK Vaccines (Siena, Italy)
+Current Position: Senior Scientific Director at GSK (Siena, Italy)

 Fabio investigated how the H. pylori virulence factor CagA perturbs epithelial cell differentiation and polarity.